18kimn/blog/src/routes/[postType]/writing/quantitative-logic/index.md

 ---
-title: 'Science is actually good, in some senses'
+title: "Science is actually good, in some senses"
 subtitle: Reading response for SW866
 date: 2025-04-21
 tags: [schoolwork]